LelleAnd/ops/Delphi/Readme.md

 # Delphi OPS Implementation #

-The Delphi implementation is now in pair with the C++ implementation regarding functionality.
+The Delphi implementation is mostly in pair with the C++ implementation regarding functionality.
+See [OPS feature list](../Doc/FeatureList.md).

 The implementation uses generics which arrived in Delphi 2009 and namespaces that requires Delphi XE2.
-The implementation has only been tested with **Delphi XE2** and **Delphi 10.x** Starter Edition, but should work with any version from Delphi XE2 and forward.
+The implementation has been used with **Delphi XE2**, **Delphi 10.x Starter Edition**, **Delphi 11 Community Edition** and **Delphi 12 Community Edition**, and should work with any version from Delphi XE2 and forward.

-There are two ways to use OPS in your program, either:
+There are two ways to use OPS in your Delphi program, either:

 * Add all source files in *Common* and *Source* directories to your project or